abhishek-archlinux/AnimeWatch/README.md

 ffmpegthumbnailer(Thumbnail Generator for Local Files)

-**For extra features such as Youtube support, torrent streaming, MPRIS D-Bus support and desktop notifications:**
+**For extra features such as Youtube support, torrent streaming, MPRIS D-Bus support, desktop notifications and HTTPS:**

 libtorrent-rasterbar {since version 2.5.0-0, For Torrent Streaming Support}